googleapis/google-cloud-ruby/google-cloud-translate/OVERVIEW.md

 ## Detecting languages

-You can use {Google::Cloud::Translate::Api#detect} to see which language the Translation API ranks as the most likely source language for a text.
+You can use {Google::Cloud::Translate::V2::Api#detect} to see which language the Translation API ranks as the most likely source language for a text.
 The `confidence` score is a float value between `0` and `1`.